redwoodjs/playground-auth/README.md

 # Redwood's Auth Playground

-This repo demonstrates all the Authentication Providers that Redwood supports.
+This repo demonstrates all the Authentication Providers that RedwoodJS supports.
 [Read more](https://redwoodjs.com/docs/authentication) about our authentication providers in our docs, or [preview the deploy](https://redwood-playground-auth.netlify.app/) of this site on Netlify!

 ## Setup